 Course information is always subject to change; therefore, it is important that students have alternatives for flexibility.

-- Period 1 and 2 are in the Autumn, 3 and 4 in the Spring.
+- Periods 1 and 2 are in the Autumn, and periods 3 and 4 in the Spring.
 When a course is offered period 1, 2, 3, 4, it usually implies that the course is a self-study course that can be taken anytime.

 - Students are welcome to mix courses from different faculties.
-Combining courses from both campuses (Åbo and Vasa) is not possible, due to the distance.
+Combining courses from both campuses (Åbo and Vasa) is not possible (unless if it is a self-study course), due to the distance between the campuses.

 - Erasmus+ students are to remember within what agreement they are applying, and to choose courses accordingly.